mfelt/mfelt.github.io/workforce.md

 Fishbowl Time and Labor is a web-based time tracking system for Fishbowl Manufacturing customers.
 Allowing customers to track labor costs against specific manufacturing orders and calculate time totals for payroll.

+- I designed every piece of the web application and the mobile IOS app.
+- I created mockup and worked with my team to implement each feature.

 <p style="margin-top: 40px;"><img src="/assets/images/workforce2.png" alt="workforce2"></p>

 {% include h2 text="IOS Mobile App" %}